 The Department of Clinical and Health Psychology is actively involved in clinical research across the hospital providing support to psychology staff.
-In addition to health psychology research through the D.Psych (Health) the department has developed a Parent-Infant Research Institute as a specialist Centre of Excellence for infant mental health.
-The Parent-Infant Research Institute consists of both a research and a clinical arm (the Infant Clinic).
+In addition to health psychology research the Department has close links with the Parent-Infant Research Institute *** as a specialist Centre of Excellence for infant mental health.

-The focus of research is on parent-infant difficulties focusing on the psychological risk to the infant, the parent-infant relationship and parenting risk factors.
+The focus of research is on maternal mental health, prematurity and the parent-infant difficulties focusing on the psychological risk to the infant, the parent-infant relationship and parenting risk factors.

 PIRI aims include:

 • Treating parent-infant difficulties in the first 12 months of life.